Zirkonium88/AWS/README.md

 ## Docker on AWS

 * Do you want to host a Docker container as Apache webserver?
 This [Docker example](Docker/DockerStaticWebsite/README.MD) will show you how.
-* Do you want a CICD for a the previous (or any outher) Docker workload?
+* Do you want a CICD for a the previous (or any other) Docker workload?
 Look out [here!](Docker/DockerCICD/README.MD)
 * Docker batch workloads?
 Look [here!](https://github.com/Zirkonium88/AWS/blob/master/Docker/README.MD)

 ## Deploying an AWS Lambda on AWS via Serverless